GingaaBread/GNOStatic/src/object_orientation/methods.md

 ## Data Type

-You can provide a data type to ensure that the returned type is the required type.
+It is optional to provide a data type to ensure that the returned type is the required type.
-However, it is optional and is left out in the documentation.
+If it is left out, the type is inferred by using the type of the first `get` declaration in the method.
+If there is no `get` declaration, the method is inferred to be a `void` method.

+It is recommended to use an explicit return type for complex methods and to ensure future compatibility.
+In simple and readable methods it can be helpful to let the type be inferred.

+_Inferred Example_:

 ```gno
 class A {